formly-js/angular-formly/README.md

 ### Validation

 Formly uses angular's built-in validation mechanisms.
 See the [angular docs](https://docs.angularjs.org/guide/forms) for more information on this.
+(Note, if you're using Angular 1.3, formly utilizies the new `$validators` and `$asyncValidators` pipelines, otherwise, it falls back to good old `$parsers`.
+Either way, your API is the same, though you can't do asynchornous validation with 1.2.x).

-The form name is what you specify on the `formly-form` directive as the `name` attribute.
-If you're using a custom template, to specify a field name use the `formly-dynamic-name` directive where the value is an expression which would return the name.
-This expression is only run once, and it is run immediately.
-Formly will add a `formField` property to the field, and you can reference that in your template with `options.formField` to get access to properties like `$invalid` or `$error`.
+The form controller is bound to what you specify as the `form` attribute on the `formly-form` directive.
+Make sure to specify a name on any `ng-model` in your custom templates to ensure that the `formControl` is added to the `options`.
+If you're using Angular 1.3, the `name` attribute is interpolateable (you can use `{{id}}`).
+If you are stuck on 1.2.x, you can use the `formly-dynamic-name` directive where the value is an expression which would return the name (so, `formly-dynamic-name="id"`).
+Formly will add a `formControl` property to the field, and you can reference that in your template with `options.formControl` to get access to properties like `$invalid` or `$error`.
 See the bootstrap templates for an example.

 You can also specify custom validation in your JSON.
 See the field called `validators` for more information on this.
 If you wish to leverage this in a custom template, use the `formly-custom-validation` directive and pass `options.validators` to it.